kumarmanish03/InterviewBit-Solutions/Important Notes.md

   instead use 'm.count(tocheck) == 0' becoz later will create another map element while checking which will increase MLE

 - Also if sorting is not necessary, then you should use 'unordered_map/unordered_set' unless it may give MLE/TLE

+- Do Dry run your code (very carefully) to find errors.
+Then its easy to debug and reach to Accepted Soln